connectashish028/BMS_SOC_Estimation/README.md

 ## Inspiration

-This project was inspired by the work of **alexdatadesign** on improving SOC estimation techniques for Lithium Iron Phosphate batteries.
+This project was inspired by the work of **soumilshah1995** on improving SOC estimation techniques for Lithium Iron Phosphate batteries.
 Their research highlighted the impact of accurate SOC on battery performance and motivated me to explore this area further.

-Link to his repository for further research: https://github.com/alexdatadesign/lfp_soc_ml/tree/main
+Link to his repository for further research: https://github.com/soumilshah1995/Data-Visualization-Analysis-and-RNN-LSTM-model-for-Hourly-Energy-Consumption-

 ## Contributing